raspberrypilearning/drum-star/en/step_3.md

 --- task ---

-Name your sprite to match the drum you have chosen and change the `show` property.
+Name your new sprite to match the drum you have chosen and change the `show` property to visible.

 Position your new drum on the Stage.